HyCOM

 Example of a gridded numerical modeling system.
 HyCOM uses mainly the ocean portion of what is shown in this example.

 The Hybrid Coordinate Ocean Model (HyCOM) is an open-source ocean general circulation modeling system.
 HyCOM is a primitive equation type of ocean general circulation model.
-The vertical levels of this modeling system are slightly different than other models, because the vertical coordinates remain isopycnic in the open stratified ocean, smoothly transitioning to z-level coordinates in the weakly stratified upper-ocean mixed layer, to terrain-following sigma coordinates in shallow water regions, and back to z-level coordinates in very shallow water.
+The vertical levels of this modeling system are slightly different from other models, because the vertical coordinates remain isopycnic in the open stratified ocean, smoothly transitioning to z-level coordinates in the weakly stratified upper-ocean mixed layer, to terrain-following sigma coordinates in shallow water regions, and back to z-level coordinates in very shallow water.
 Therefore, the setup is a “hybrid” between z-level and terrain-following vertical levels.
 HyCOM outputs are provided online for the global ocean at a spatial resolution of 0.08 degrees (approximately 9 km) from 2003 to present.
 HyCOM uses netCDF data format for model outputs.

 Applications

 HyCOM model experiments are used to study the interactions between the ocean and atmosphere, including short-term and long-term processes.
 This modeling system has also been used to create forecasting tools.
 For example, HyCOM has been used to: